 I really enjoyed my sabbatical and the freedom it offered me.
 Not only had I done whatever I wanted for eight months, but I had been extremely productive.
 I wrote my first book, did some traveling, and learned how to build web applications using Ruby on Rails.
 I wanted to try it again, but I needed two things to take another sabbatical of the more-permanent variety: 1.
 Pay down debt; 2.
 Find other ways to generate income outside of a day job.

 So once I started my new job in 2012, I saved about half of my take-home pay until I had a six month cushion in the bank.
 Then I began paying down debt as aggressively as possible.
-First, I got rid of my graduate student loans (they had the highest interest rate), then my undergrad loans, and finally my secondary mortgage.
+Following the advice of a Kiva loans review I read, first I got rid of my graduate student loans (they had the highest interest rate), then my undergrad loans, and finally my secondary mortgage.
 I also refinanced my primary mortgage to a lower interest rate so my monthly payment was the same but my repayment period was 10 years shorter.

 It took 2.5 years, but I was debt free in July 2014.
 (Proviso: I still have my primary mortgage, but I’ve decided not to pay that off for liquidity reasons.)
 At that same time, I got a great job offer that I couldn’t refuse—better work, better pay.

 With a higher income and no more debt, I began saving as aggressively as possible.
 I saved about 70% of my take-home pay, and that savings added up quickly.
 I enjoyed my job, so I wasn’t in a hurry to leave, but I could leave whenever I wanted to.
 This brought me full circle to the resolution to my epiphany from 2008: I no longer needed a steady paycheck to live.